Meadosc/Fires-Htlaeh-Emohekat-Weivretni/README.md

 ```
 There appears to be a single nationwide vision plan, and three dental plans.
 The dental plans appear to be for the nation, and then a single file for Maine and a single file for New Hampshire, which is deduced from their two state abbreviation being in the url.
 I did some searching for why those two stated may be exceptions for the nationwide dental plan, but I couldn't find anything decisive.
 It seems reasonable to assume New York is under the general dental plan, but I'm less than perfectly confident in this interpretation and would prefer to research more, but I chose to move on to stay within the allotted time.

-Finally, there are some strange outliers that I investigated manually.
-Here are some abbreviated examples:
+Finally, there are some strange outliers that I investigated manually:
 ```
 "https://mrf.beaconhealthoptions.com/files/BEACON_CHEVRON-CORPORATION_in-network-rates.zip",
 "https://100112941.mrfcentral.com/",